AgoraIO-Solutions/server_side_custom_video_source/README.md

-This project will extend the NGINX RTMP module enabling it to publish RTMP video directly into an Agora channel.
+This project extends the NGINX RTMP module, enabling it to publish RTMP audio and video directly into an Agora channel.

 For more information on the NGINX RTMP module see
       https://www.nginx.com/blog/video-streaming-for-remote-learning-with-nginx/

+The following steps assume you are using Ubuntu and have been verified with Ubuntu 18.04 on an AWS t3.medium instance where the publication of a single RTMP stream consumed less than 10% of one CPU core.

+(1) install required libs

+      $ sudo apt update
+      $ sudo apt install build-essential git libpcre3 libpcre3-dev zlib1g zlib1g-dev libssl-dev
+      $ sudo apt install libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libx264-dev nasm libavfilter-dev libopus-dev

-(1) create a directory to build your custom NGINX in
+(1) create a directory to build the custom NGINX in

       $ mkdir custom-ngnix

 (2) clone this current repo into the directory

-(3) get a recent copy of the AgoraSDk and unzip it into the directory
+(3) get a recent copy of the Agora Linux SDk (Nov 2020 onwards) and unzip it into the directory

 (4) clone the nginx and nginx-rtmp-module repos into the directory